mcwhopper63/journalingApp/README.md

-// Starting with a bang: The project title and description

 # Journal Safe

-1. Do you have something on your chest you want to get off?
+1. Are you stressed?
+Do you have something on your mind?
 2. Write it off!
-Get it off your chest and onto the screen!
 It's very therapeutic!
-3. Don't worry, the entry will be deleted once you close the app, or once the timer is up.
-What's
+3. Don't worry, the journal entry will be deleted once you close the app, or once the timer is up.
+Nothing is saved.
-4. so rest assured, let everything out.

-// The all-important 'how-to': Installation and usage

 ## Installation